 Because winging it isn’t working anymore.

-Back-to-school isn’t just a moment — it’s the beginning of a months-long sprint of forms, field trips, fundraisers, forgotten water bottles, and everything in between.
-To actually reduce your mental load this year, you need systems — realistic ones that run in the background so you’re not running on fumes.
+To actually reduce your mental load for the school year, you need systems — realistic ones that run in the background so you’re not managing it all daily.